sophiaIC/HolisticSpecifications/popl2022/response.md

 whole that are more complex than the properties contributed by each of the components individually.\"* **The reviewer is correct in the meaning of the word emergent.
-We have proposed a refined and more descriptive way to introduce "emergent behavior".
-(Julian: do we need to mention this?
-We have already discussed it earlier.)**
+We have proposed a refined and more descriptive way to introduce "emergent behavior". **

 *102: I have two problems with the notion of being 'encapsulated':*